MartinZPetrov/Quiz/README.md

 # Quiz

-More information in the QuizApp.pdf in the repository:
+More information in the QuizApp.pdf in the repository.

 General information: In the famous quote quiz game system will ask questions and user should try to pick a correct answer.
 Depending on selected mode user will have to choose correct answer from a list of answers, or simply to answer with Yes/No to the question.
 Task: Please create 2 pages: 1) Main page - shows a famous quote quiz
 2) Settings page – allows switching between modes.